alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 > <tutorial folder: `./_tutorial/step_02/`>

 ## Expand the model
 Our restaurant is more than just a menu.
-We also have `Tables`; let's describe that in our model:
+We also have `Tables`; let's express that in our model:
 ```js
 root {
 	'Menu': collection ['Item name'] {